Google Meet transcription, done right.

 No. Notabium runs alongside Meet.
 Use Meet's captions for live reading and Notabium for the permanent record.

-Does the Chrome extension see my meetings?
+Does the browser extension see my meetings?

 Related: Zoom transcription · Teams transcription · vs Granola